richelbilderbeek/bevy_tdd_book/docs/chapters/add_text.md

-needed to have `app.update()` to prevent a panic, here we have a different reason: would we add `app.update()` in the `create_app` function, our text will not be shown in a regular run!
+needed to have `app.update()` to prevent a panic, here we have a different reason: would we add `app.update()` in the `create_app` function, our text will not be shown in a regular run:

 ![This game when `app.update()` is added to `create_app`](add_text_no_text_shown.png)

 > This game when `app.update()` is added to `create_app`: no text is visible

+The reason is, again, that calling `app.update()` finalizes the `App`'s currents state.
+When then, in the `main` function, the default plugins are added, something happens to the already initialized text making it not appear.

 ## 2.6.6.
 Third fix